AdaWorld: Learning Adaptable World Models with Latent Actions: Implementation Details

 We summarize our model predictive control process for visual planning as below: \begin{enumerate} \item Given the current observation and the image of the final state, where the environment is about to restart with a positive reward, we calculate the current reward as the cosine similarity between them in RGB space.
 The planning objective is defined as the maximum reward obtained along the planned trajectory. \item At each iteration, we sample a population of $N$ action sequences, each with a length of $L$, from a distribution.
 The initial distribution is set to a uniform distribution over four actions (\texttt{LEFT}, \texttt{DOWN}, \texttt{UP}, \texttt{RIGHT}). \item For each sampled action sequence, the world model is used to predict the resulting trajectory, and the reward is calculated for each trajectory. \item The top $K$ action sequences with the highest rewards are selected, and we update the distribution by increasing the sampling probabilities of these selected actions. \item A new set of $N$ action sequences is sampled from the updated distribution, and the process repeats for $i$ Cross-Entropy Method iterations. \item After $i$ optimization iterations, the first $T$ action in the action sequence with the highest probability is executed in the environment.
 The planning terminates either when the final state is achieved or when the search limit is exceeded. \end{enumerate}

 In practice, we use $i=2$ Cross-Entropy Method iterations.
 For each iteration, $N=100$ action sequences with a length of $L=15$ are sampled, and the best $K=10$ samples are selected to update the action sampling distribution.
 After the optimization procedure is done, the first $T=5$ actions are executed in the environment.
 We set the search limit to 20 steps.
+For efficiency, we use only 3 denoising steps and disable classifier-free guidance during planning.